In case you haven’t heard, I am offering free debt help.

 If you have debt…

 The easiest way to make a high return on your investments is to pay off debt.
-Do you currently have any high interest debt?
-If so then focus on paying that off.
+If you have high interest debt, focus on paying that off.
 When you pay off debt you continually lower the principal value of that debt thus reducing how much your debt costs you each month.
 I currently choose debt reduction over investing because I earn more by reducing debt.
 When that debt is gone I will shift my focus to building my Emergency Fund and investing in low-cost index funds.

 Regardless of debt amounts…

 You mention starting a “side hustle” – I would recommend you follow through on this.
-Making money from a blog is possible, but is not easy, is very time consuming, and is usually slow to show returns.
+Making money from a blog is possible, but not easy.
+It’s very time consuming and is usually slow to show returns.
 Unless you can afford to work for approximately 6 months with no return, then a monetized blog may not be your most lucrative route.

 In Summary…